Usher Komugisha: Career

-In October 2008, on a visit to Power FM studios Komugisha was asked to speak on air about basketball, and the following year on the recommendation of pundit Joseph Kabuleta she began reporting sports in the New Vision newsroom.
-The International Sports Press Association (ISPA) recommended her to cover the 2012 London Olympics.
+In October 2008, on a visit to Power FM Studios, Komugisha was asked by renowned media personality Mark Ssali to speak on air about basketball, and the following year on the recommendation of his fellow pundit Joseph Kabuleta, she began reporting sports in the New Vision thanks to an opportunity by the then Sports Editor Louis Jadwong.
+The International Sports Press Association (AIPS) recommended her to cover the 2012 London Olympics after a successful mentorship program at the 2011 World University Games in Shenzhen, China thanks to the International University Sports Federation (FISU).
 She worked in Uganda until August 2013, when she took up a job in Kigali, Rwanda.

-Komugisha has covered several major sporting events, such as the FIBA Basketball World Cup 2019, and the Africa Cup of Nations (AFCON).
+Komugisha has covered several major sporting events including the 2019 FIBA Basketball World Cup, and three Africa Cup of Nations (AFCON) editions among others.

-In 2021, she commentated on the opening game of the Basketball Africa League (BAL) competition in Kigali.
+In 2021, she commentated the inaugural game of the Basketball Africa League (BAL) in Kigali.

-In November 2022, it was announced that she would be covering the FIFA World Cup in Qatar for Al Jazeera.
+In November - December 2022, she was a TV analyst for Al Jazeera at the FIFA World Cup in Qatar alongside renowned media gurus Gemma Soler from Spain and Colombian Juan Arango.

+Usher is also an international moderator and host of high level events like the sports panel with the FIFA President Gianni Infantino and CAF President Dr Patrice Motsepe at the 2022 Commonwealth Business Forum at the Commonwealth Heads of Government Meeting in Kigali, Rwanda.
+She also moderated the inaugural Moving Sports Forward Forum in the same year organised by the Toronto Raptors President Masai Ujiri in Kigali, Rwanda.

+She is passionate about mentoring young women and men who are seeking to pursue careers in sports especially across the African continent.